nikhilbuilds/scriptassist/README.md

 ### Indexes were added to various fileds in the task entity.

-## 16 Add Transaction Management capability
+## 16. Add Transaction Management capability

-### typeorm-transactional - implemented with decorator
+### typeorm-transactional - implemented with decorator to allow any service to run inside of a transaction.

+## 17. Health Checks, Implement one observability pattern

+### Created health checks to test the db, redis, api server and queues.
+These checks along with the logger interceptor improve system observability.